snehaaaaajk/SmartMedico/README.md

-# Vantage Health — Secure Patient-Doctor Healthcare Platform
+# SmartMedico — Secure Patient-Doctor Healthcare Platform

 A working prototype of the platform described in the brief: dual-role auth, OTP-gated 25-minute doctor sessions, no-edit prescriptions, patient-visible